vctfence/scrapbee/AUTOMATION.md

 #### Creating Dedicated iShell Bookmark Commands

-You can quickly open dedicated bookmarks by iShell commands without using mouse.
+It is possible to quickly open dedicated bookmarks with iShell commands.
 This may be helpful in the case of bookmarks with assigned multi-account containers.
-The example below demonstrates a command without arguments used to open a single bookmark defined by its UUID.
+The example below demonstrates an iShell command used to open a single bookmark defined by its UUID.

 ```js
 /**